ml-in-barcelona/server-reason-react/rfcs/0-manifest.md

    (copy demo/universal/native/lib/Counter.re demo/universal/js/Counter.re))))
 ```

-2) Try to get the rules from a particular melange.emit `dune rules -r @melange-app` and gives me [./melange-emit.rules](./melange-emit.rules) which contains references to `_build/default/demo/client/app/demo/universal/js/Counter.js`, and also to `counter.cmj` but it's either: parsing the rules and the run actions commands and try building the map "backwards", but apparently there's no clear way to know if those JS files are the ones that contain the client components.
-(I tried this approach of making an executable that parses sexp in [packages/melange-file-mapper/Melange_file_mapper.ml](./packages/melange-file-mapper/Melange_file_mapper.ml) but I stopped when I was parsing the strings of the actions).
+2) Try to get the rules from a melange.emit alias with `dune rules -r @melange-app`, gives [./melange-emit.rules](./melange-emit.rules) which contains references to `_build/default/demo/client/app/demo/universal/js/Counter.js`, and also to `counter.cmj`.
+It looked very promising, since parsing the sexp is possible, but I stopped when I was parsing actions and rebuilding the map "backwards" in [packages/melange-file-mapper/Melange_file_mapper.ml](./packages/melange-file-mapper/Melange_file_mapper.ml).
+Aside, my script runs when the build is done, so I'm not sure if running `dune rules` during the build would work ok.

 3) Randomly, trying to get the rules for a makefile `dune rules -m @melange-app` and gives me [./melange-makefile.rules](./melange-makefile.rules) which contains a the list of melange files that are part of the target, but only the JavaScript files.

+4) Unsure if there's more ways to gather the dune rules.

 ### Looking at melange_rules.ml